vijilAI/docs/source/dome/config.md

-## Configuring Dome Guardrails
+# Configuring Dome Guardrails

 Dome offers a flexible system to secure your applications through configurable guardrails.
 Here's how to understand and set them up:

-### Step 1: Choose and Configure Guardrail Types
+### Step 1: Choose and Configure Guardrails

-Dome provides [four main types](overview.md#guardrails) of guardrails:
+Dome provides [the following types](overview.md#guardrails) of guardrails:
 1. Input Guardrails
 2. Retrieval Guardrails
 3. Execution Guardrails
 4. Output Guardrails

-These guardrails act as security checkpoints for different stages of your application's operation.

-Configure your guardrail by:
+The type of guardrail simply indicates where it is supposed to run in an application flow.

+To configure a guardrail :
-- Providing custom groupings of guards
+- provide a list of guards
-- Deciding if you want to run guards serially or in parallel (`run-parallel`)
+- specify whether guards should run serially or in parallel (`run-parallel`)
-- Deciding if all guards should run, or if execution should terminate as soon as one guard has flagged the query string (`early-exit`)
+- specify whether all guards should run, or execution should terminate as soon as one guard is a hit (`early-exit`)

 ### Step 2: Assemble and Configure Guards

-Each guardrail is composed of one or more guards.
-For example:
-- An Input Guardrail might include Security and Privacy Guards
-- An Output Guardrail could combine Moderation, Quality, and Integrity Guards

-The types of guards you wish to include in a guardrail are entirely up to you.
-The type of guardrail simply indicates where it is supposed to run in an application flow.

-These guards can be named as you like, and are completely user defined.
-Just like Guardrails, Guards are also customizable.
-You can set up:
+Guards are groups of detectors of a particular type that make up a guardrail.
+Guards can be named as you like, and are completely user defined.

+Each guard must be one of the following types:
+1. Security
+2. Moderation
+3. Privacy
+4. Intergity

+To configure a guard:
-- Custom groupings of detectors
+- specify the type of guard
-- Parallel or serial execution of detectors within the guard (`run-parallel`)
+- provide a list of detectors of the same type as the guard
-- Early termination of detectors in the guard (`early-exit`)
+- specify whether detectors should run serially or in parallel (`run-parallel`)
+- specify whether all detectors should run, or execution should terminate as soon as one detector is a hit (`early-exit`)

 ### Step 3: Select and Configure Detectors